We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 A business has a process in place to review refund requests and decide whether or not to issue refunds based on the circumstances of the request.

-The company grows and find themselves needing to issue more refunds.
+The company grows and finds themselves needing to issue more refunds.
 They decide to progress to simple business rule based automation to process low value refunds without human involvement.
 Perhaps they come up with an algorithm like this that is implemented in their system:

 if( order.value < 100